DovasM/PySNMP/README.md

 Iot testing program writen in python 3.9.5.

-The goal of the project is to have the means to connect the IoT device using SSH or Serial connection and using setuped AT commands to test the device.
+The goal of the project is to have the means to connect the IoT device using SSH connection and using setuped SNMP protocol and OID value to test the device in real time while saving the results.

 ## Usage
 0. Download this package with `go get` or `git clone`